The G28 G-code can mean different things depending on whether you are using a CNC mill, or a 3D printer.

 On a CNC mill ( traditionally ), the G28 G-code means “go to the recorded origin point for the machine”.

-In the Smoothie firmware, if you set grbl_mode to true, it will have the “CNC mill” meaning, and if you set it to false ( or do not set it at all ), it will have the Reprap meaning.
+In the Smoothie firmware, if you set grbl_mode to true (and/or have the cnc build), it will have the “CNC mill” meaning, and if you set it to false ( or do not set it at all ), it will have the Reprap meaning.
 See grbl-mode.

 To see information on the G28 Gcode for CNC mills, see G28-cnc